Communicating With a General Audience About COVID-19 Vaccine Boosters

 - Everyone 5 and older can get free COVID boosters.

 - You should get your 1st booster shot:

 - 5 months after your 2nd dose of the Pfizer-BioNTech or Moderna vaccine.

 - 2 months after your single dose of Johnson & Johnson’s Janssen vaccine.

-- You can get a 2nd booster 4 months after your 1st, if you’re:
+You should get a 2nd booster 4 months after your 1st if:

 - The best way to protect against COVID-19 is to get your boosters as soon as you’re eligible.

 - It’s especially important for people age 50 and older, residents of long-term care settings, people with underlying medical conditions, and pregnant and recently pregnant people to get boosters because they are at increased risk for severe illness from COVID.

 - If you’re age 18 or older, you can choose which COVID-19 vaccine to get as your booster; CDC has issued a preference for people to get an mRNA vaccine (Pfizer BioNTech and Moderna).
 Right now, only children ages 5–17 who got the Pfizer-BioNTech vaccine should get a booster.

 - COVID-19 vaccines can cause side effects in some people, but serious side effects are extremely rare.
 Most side effects go away on their own in a few days.
 The most common side effect is a sore arm at the injection site.

 - Most providers of COVID-19 vaccines offer booster shots.

 - You have three ways to find vaccines near you, including boosters: